psrearick/customer-dashboard/docs/docker-stacks.md

 ### Just Exploring the Application

-**Traditional** stack is fine for browsing the application and understanding the codebase.
+**Default** stack is fine for browsing the application and understanding the codebase.

 ## Switching Between Stacks